Clothing Design Patent: Everything You Need to Know

 Clothing design patents are usually obtained by big fashion houses that have the necessary resources to get them.
 However, if someone feels he or she has a unique enough creation that warrants protection, it may be worth looking into patenting the design.

 If you need help with clothing design patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.